The Advice Service is here for you today call us on 02392843478

 The Policy

-Definition of a complaint: anything that you have a concern about, or dissatisfaction with, that is part of the student experience.
+Definition of a Complaint: Any concern or dissatisfaction related to the student experience.

-This can include issues with how your course is managed, or the services and facilities provided by the University.
-Concerns with academic matters and concerns relating to other students are covered by different procedures (See Appeals and Student Conduct Policy).
+This can include issues with how your course is managed or the services and facilities provided by the University.
+Concerns about academic matters and issues relating to other students are covered by different procedures (see Appeals and Student Conduct Policy).

-The Complaints Team do not usually deal with anonymous complaints but if they do receive an anonymous complaint, they will decide whether to investigate it.
-In making this decision, they will look at how serious the issues raised are, how credible the allegation is, the evidence received, and how likely it is that the allegation can be confirmed.
+The Complaints Team generally does not handle anonymous complaints, but if they do receive one, they will decide whether to investigate it.
+In making this decision, they will consider the seriousness of the issues raised, the credibility of the allegation, the evidence received, and the likelihood of confirming the allegation.

-They will also make sure you are not discriminated against as a result of raising concerns.
+They will also ensure that you are not discriminated against as a result of raising concern

 Procedure